I’ll add to these as I get asked. You can ask me a question here.

 I’m pretty much a story junkie.
 Give me awesome characters and dialogue and perhaps a hint of romance and you’ll have me.

 Well, at this point I still have a day job, so I do that.
 Hobby wise, I like yarny things (knitting, spinning, crochet) and sewing.
+Since 2014 I’ve been playing with sketching and watercolours which I love a lot.
 I also like to cook.
 Baking in particular.
 My Dad’s dad was a baker so I blame him for my love of flour and yeast and butter and sugar.
-If you’re interested in such things, you can keep up with my crafty adventures here.
+If you’re interested in crafty stuff I post stuff on Instagram and my FB pages).
+I also recently started an Instagram just for my art.
 I like photography and would like to do more of that.
 I go to the ballet.
 Currently I don’t do enough exercise but when I do, I like to walk, do pilates, do Nia, swim and torture myself on the elliptical.
-I read a ridiculous amount (but not as much as I used to).
-I play cat butler to my two cats (the crazy torti and the equally crazy fluffy grey and white girl).
+I read a lot (but not as much as I used to).
+I play cat butler to my kitty.
 I hang out with friends, try not to spend too much time on the internet, make bad attempts at gardening and watch a lot of TV and movies (story junkie!).

 No. The world of Shadow Kin and Blood Kin has a Victorian-ish level of tech because iron and silver are controlled and rationed and that has impacted technology.
 But there aren’t goggles and gadgets and some of those other cool things that steampunk has.
 The closest term for it is gaslight fantasy.
 Dark romantic gaslight fantasy.